-TQFP (PK128-1, order code: PF) TOP VIEW
+TQFP (PK128-1, order code: PF) TOP VIEW coincident.
+The enables for each port are arranged to provide a simple bidirectional interface between microprocessors and/or buses with synchronous control.

 Communication between each port may bypass the FIFOs via two mailbox registers.
-The mailbox registers' width matches the selected bus width of ports B and C. Each mailbox register has a flag ( $\overline{\text{MBF1}}$ and $\overline{\text{MBF2}}$ ) to signal when new mail has been stored.
+The mailbox registers' width matches the selected bus width of ports B and C. Each mailbox register has a flag (MBF1 and MBF2) to signal when new mail has been stored.

 Two kinds of reset are available on these FIFOs: Master Reset and Partial Reset.
 Master Reset initializes the read and write pointers to the first location of the memory array and selects serial flag programming, parallel flag programming, or one of five possible default flag offset settings, 8, 16, 64, 256 or 1,024.
-Each FIFO has its own, independent Master Reset pin, $\overline{MRS1}$ and $\overline{MRS2}$ .
+Each FIFO has its own, independent Master Reset pin, MRS1 and MRS2.